johnbaldwin3/TIY-Final-Project/README.md

 NaturaList App
-(A full stack application using React.js and Backbone for an MVC framework, ParseServer for backend data storage, and the GBIF API for data.)
+(A full stack application using React.js and Backbone for an MVC framework, ParseServer, Parse Dashboard and MongoDB for backend data storage, and the GBIF API for data.)

 The app will display different icons for each finding depending on the kingdom or species of the find.
 ----------------------

 1. WHAT THIS APP WILL DO: